 - The personal assistant is free from the control and direction of the employer in connection with the performance of their work;

 - The personal assistant performs work that is outside the usual course of the employer’s business; and

 - The Personal assistant is regularly engaged in the same type of work that they perform for their employer.

-It is also quite possible personal assistants are covered by AB5 (Assembly Bill 5, effective January 1, 2020).
-Under AB5, personal assistants who work for their employers in their homes would be considered “domestic workers” and, therefore employees, regardless of what their contracts may state.
+It is also quite possible for these individuals to be covered by AB5 (Assembly Bill 5, effective January 1, 2020).
+Under AB5, those who work for their employers in their homes would be considered “domestic workers” and, therefore employees, regardless of what their contracts may state.

 The bottom line is this: you may be entitled to important rights as an employee, even if your employer considers you an independent contractor.
-If you have questions, a Los Angeles employment lawyer for personal assistants can explain how this might apply to your situation.
+If you have questions, an attorney can explain how this might apply to your situation.

 Wage and Hour Disputes: Exempt or Non-Exempt?